chrs1885/Capable/.github/CONTRIBUTING.md

 ## We develop with GitHub
 We use Github to host code, to track issues and feature requests, as well as accept pull requests.

-## We use [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), So All Code Changes Happen Through Pull Requests
+## Add code changes
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase (we use [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `develop`.
 2. If you've added code that should be tested, add unit tests (we use [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble)).